 What is CMMS?
 (Definition, Meaning & How CMMS Works)

-A CMMS is a software solution that allows companies to automate, manage, and streamline all maintenance operations.
-This software is often used on the web or through a mobile app.
+A CMMS is software that allows companies to automate, manage, and streamline all maintenance operations.
+It is often used on the web or through a mobile app.

 CMMS stands for “Computerized Maintenance Management System.”
-CMMS is a component of computer-aided facility management software, or CAFM.
-The primary differentiator between CAFM and CMMS systems is that while CAFM has a broader focus on facilities management, modern CMMS software is entirely focused on maintenance.
+CMMS is a component of computer-aided facility management software or CAFM.
+The primary difference between CAFM and CMMS systems is that while CAFM focuses more on facilities management, modern CMMS software focuses entirely on maintenance.
 CAFM and CMMS software are most effective for improving your operations when they’re integrated.
-Together, they can revolutionize the way your organization manages maintenance tasks and provide a centralized platform to streamline your operations.
+Together, they can revolutionize how your organization manages maintenance tasks and provide a centralized platform to streamline your operations.

-Here, we take a closer look at CMMS software to gain a better understanding of each component.
+Here, we take a closer look at CMMS software to better understand each component.

 Computerized:

-CMMS is a computer software program designed to track company assets.
-For example, any work orders for asset management get logged and tracked within the maintenance program itself.
-In addition, organizations rely on a CMMS to produce reports and keep up with any assets that may require preventative preventive maintenance tasks.
+CMMS is computer software designed to track company assets.
+For example, work orders for asset management are logged and tracked within the maintenance program itself.
+Organizations rely on a CMMS to produce reports and keep up with any assets that may require preventative maintenance tasks.
 That way, companies can extend the lifespan of assets while reducing costs and generating higher profits.

 Maintenance:

-The Maintenance portion of CMMS refers to one of the primary purposes for the software.
-It’s designed to improve the way organizations manage assets maintain and repair the assets in their facilities.
-One of the biggest challenges for companies is making sure that their equipment is maintained and repaired to decrease downtime and improve operational efficiency.
-Additionally, CMMS maintenance software helps to ensure that your facility is making informed maintenance decisions such as not making unnecessary equipment purchases.
+The maintenance portion of CMMS refers to one of the software’s primary purposes.
+It’s designed to improve how organizations manage, maintain, and repair the assets in their facilities.
+One of the biggest challenges for companies is ensuring their equipment is maintained and repaired to decrease downtime and improve operational efficiency.
+Additionally, CMMS maintenance software helps ensure that your facility makes informed maintenance decisions, such as not making unnecessary equipment purchases.

 Management:

 The management component is an essential part of a CMMS.
-It’s what allows users to gain a 360-degree view into the current state of facility maintenance and allow facility managers to quickly take action on maintenance needs.
-For example, an organization can use the CMMS to set work order schedules, make inventory forecasts, and create reports that provide snapshots of the state of a company’s whole asset health and management strategy.
+It allows users to gain a 360-degree view of the current state of facility maintenance and facility managers to quickly take action on maintenance needs.
+For example, an organization can use the CMMS to set work order schedules, make inventory forecasts, and create reports that provide snapshots of a company’s whole asset health and management strategy.

 System: